 If your car smells like rotten eggs, there is something wrong with it that needs to be fixed right away.
 Not only is the sulfur smell harmful to your health, the vehicle can be damaged if this problem is left unchecked.

-Reasons Your Car Smells Like Rotten Eggs
+Reasons Your Car or Truck Smells Like Rotten Eggs

 Before reading further, check to make sure you didn’t actually forget eggs in the vehicle a few days (or weeks) ago.
 That’s probably unlikely, but still a possibility, especially for a chicken farmer!

 After verifying the general cleanliness of the vehicle, there are a few systems to check out.
 The rotten egg smell comes from sulfur gases that get vented into the vehicle from the engine bay, like when you turn on the A/C.

 The reason your car or truck smells like rotten eggs can be narrowed down to a few options.
 Let’s dive into the different possible causes and go over how to identify them below.

 See Also: How to Get a Skunk Smell Out of Your Car

 Fuel contains hydrogen sulfide, a harmful compound that smells like rotten eggs.
 In the normal combustion process, the exhaust gases (including hydrogen sulfide) are sent to the catalytic converter in order for some of the more toxic chemicals to be converted to less harmful ones.

 Hydrogen sulfide is one of these – it gets converted into harmless and odorless sulfur dioxide.

 So when something interferes with this conversion process, exhaust gases including hydrogen sulfide are expelled from the exhaust and sometimes even back up and go back into the engine bay, where they can get back into the cabin.